Body fat percentage is notoriously difficult to accurately measure yet is often considered the holy grail of body transformation.

-People cling to the idea of hitting 10% body fat as if it’s gospel, with single digit levels being ‘the dream’.
+People cling to the idea of hitting 10% body fat as if it’s the gospel, with single-digit levels being ‘the dream’.

 Then you have the dudes who ceremoniously tear their shirts off and train topless only to spend most of their time checking the mirror to make sure they still have abs.

 Often, you’re left wondering how accurate body fat is and whether it even matters in your pursuit for a better body.